hacylu/FLocK/README.md

 **How to use:**
-show_example_v2.m shows how to use the code for FLocK feature extraction, as well as the FLocK visulization. quantitative_analysis_3d.m shows an example of quantitative analysis of FLocK features (see appendix 2 for details).
+show_example_v2.m shows how to use the code for FLocK feature extraction, as well as the FLocK visulization.

-To use the GUI, please run FeDeG_GUI.m.
+quantitative_analysis_3d.m shows an example of quantitative analysis of FLocK features (see appendix 2 for details).

+Please run FeDeG_GUI.m for the GUI.

 Note that in the code we used name FeDeG to replace FLocK.

 We suggest you use the GUI to decide the parameter for you image at hand first.

 Citation: